-1. (NEW) Since Blizzard has removed Masterlooter and all loot is now “Personal”, raiders will have the option of Keeping any BOP gear that drops for them for any reason.
+1. Since Blizzard has removed Masterlooter and all loot is now “Personal”, raiders will have the option of Keeping any BOP gear that drops for them for any reason.
 With the “karma” system, keeping gear, say for offspec or transmog, will negatively affect your chances of being awarded gear from other raider’s tradable gear.
+This data is tracked through addons and "karma" will be one of the many data points the Loot Council will use to award loot (in addition to most benefit, attendance, attitude, etc).

 3. On tradable loot, priority will be given based on research showing which class benefits from the bonus the most, as well as overall benefit to the guild and our progression, which includes attendance as well as the overall DPS/Healing/Mitigation increase and karma.